bobf/orchestration/README.md

 A suite of tools is provided to assist in creating configuration files, launching service dependencies, verifying that dependencies have launched successfully (e.g. for running tests in contiuous integration tools), and building, tagging, and pushing _Docker_ images.

+Containers are automatically created for the following dependencies:

+* MySQL
+* MongoDB
+* PostgreSQL
+* RabbitMQ

 ## Installation

 Add this line to your application's Gemfile: